dgwhited/guardduty-runbooks/runbooks/backdoor-runtime-c-cactivity-b.md

 * `service.additionalInfo.threatListName = Amazon`
 * `service.additionalInfo.threatName = Log4j Related`

 The GuardDuty runtime agent monitors events from multiple resource types.
 To identify the potentially compromised resource, view **Resource type** in the findings panel in the GuardDuty console.
+Additional context, including process and process lineage information, is available in the finding for further investigation.

 **Remediation recommendations:**